habrzyk-pawel/habrzyk-pawel.github.io/_posts/2025-09-04-Polars-ram-usage-benchmarks.md

 What we will do is we will try to gauge the differences between eagar, lazy and streaming in terms of ram usage.
 I curently face multiple issues related to OOM, anything that mentions out of core computation is of interest to me.
+We will pit polars against DuckDB for comparison.

 ## Out of core
 This mode of computation allows the engine to offload cached data for future joins onto a dedicated file.
 Instead of keeping everything in memory, data that is not immediately needed is stored on disk for later use.
 This approach helps defer the point at which a cluster becomes necessary for performing certain aggregations.